Andrew released under investigation after misconduct in public office arrest

 Thames Valley Police said he was released under investigation and searches at a property in Norfolk, Andrew’s home on the Sandringham Estate, had concluded.

-Searches at his former address, the Royal Lodge in Windsor, Berkshire, are ongoing.
+Searches at his former address, the Royal Lodge in Windsor, Berkshire, are continuing.

+Andrew was pictured returning to Sandringham later on Thursday evening in a car that drove past waiting reporters.

+On Thursday evening, US President Donald Trump said the arrest was “very sad – I think it’s so bad for the royal family”.

 Andrew, who is eighth in line to the throne, was detained on his 66th birthday following allegations that he shared reports of official visits to Hong Kong, Vietnam and Singapore with disgraced financier Epstein.